scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-livio-fania.md

 ### What techniques and brushes did you use in it?

 As i said, I like to have limited presets.
-In this illustration I mostly used the “pastel\_texture\_thin” brush which is part of the default set of brushes in Krita.
+In this illustration I mostly used the "pastel\_texture\_thin" brush which is part of the default set of brushes in Krita.
 I love its texture and the fact that it is pressure sensitive.
 Also, I applied a global bitmap texture on an overlay layer.

 ### Where can people see more of your work?